The Link between Gut Health, Fatigue & Energy

 We’ve been told our whole lives “you are what you eat” and while this is certainly true, and the food is our fuel, the food still needs to be absorbed and assimilated in order to power our bodies properly.
 A healthy gut microbiome with a healthy balance of good bacteria plays several roles in the energy equation.
 At the most basic level, if our gut health is compromised, it may lead to the inability to break down food properly.
 Thus, when the nutrients aren’t available for cellular energy production, you certainly won’t be feeling energized!

-High levels of inflammation in the body are also related to fatigue through dysbiosis, (the result of a bacterial imbalance) which often results in a digestive condition known as “Leaky Gut”.
+Could gut dysbiosis be linked to chronic fatigue syndrome?
+High levels of inflammation in the body are also related to extreme fatigue through dysbiosis, (the result of a bacterial imbalance) which often results in a digestive condition known as the “Leaky Gut Syndrome.”

-With “Leaky Gut”, the integrity of the intestinal lining is compromised which leads to unwanted toxins and undigested food particles entering the bloodstream.
-This sets alarm bells off in the immune system including the release of inflammatory molecules known as ‘cytokines’.
-The syndrome presents different symptoms in different people, yet fatigue and brain fog are very common.
+With “Leaky Gut,” the integrity of the intestinal lining is compromised which leads to unwanted toxins and undigested food particles entering the bloodstream.
+This sets alarm bells off in the immune system including the release of inflammatory molecules known as ‘cytokines.’
+The syndrome presents different symptoms in different people, yet extreme fatigue and brain fog are very common.
+So, how to get rid of brain fog?

-Another example of how the gut impacts energy and fatigue levels is its role in immunity.
+Another example of how an unhealthy gut flora impacts energy and fatigue levels is its role in immunity.
 With over 80% of the immune system being housed in the intestine, a healthy gut will lead to a healthy immune response.
 While we all know that when we’re faced with an illness we aren’t our most energetic or vibrant selves, there’s more to it than that.

-A healthy intestinal lining is one where the vast and diverse bacteria create a film like a barrier along the inside wall.
-When the balance of good:bad bacteria is in a healthy ratio, the gut lining is protected and the good bacteria will crowd out the disease-causing bad bacteria, helping to fight infections.
+A healthy intestinal lining is one where the vast and diverse gut bacteria create a film like a barrier along the inside wall.
+When the balance of good bacteria and bad bacteria is in a healthy ratio, the gut lining is protected and the beneficial bacteria will crowd out the disease-causing bad bacteria, helping to fight infections.

 When considering the health of the immune system living inside your gut, many of the same simple ideas apply: eat healthy fruits, veggies and fermented foods in order to feed the good bacteria, take an effective multi-strain probiotic daily to replenish the bacteria in the gut microbiome, avoid over-sanitization and practice good stress management and sleep habits!